NeuralDynamicsAndComputing/NeuroRNNTools/README.md

 An integer representing the  number of time steps if `x` is 2-dimensional.
 If `x` is 3-dimensional, then `Nt` should be `None`.

+### `initial_state`

+Determines the initial hidden state.
+There are three options:

+If `initial_state=='zero'` then the hidden state is initialized to zeros.

+If `initial_state=='keep'` then the network will try to use the curent value of the hidden state as the initial condition.
+If the current value is `None` or has inconsistent batch size, then `zero` will be used instead.

+If `initial_state` is a 2-dimensional array then it this array is used as the initial state.
+Therefore, it must have shape `(batch_size, N)`

 ### `return_time_series`

 A flag determining whether a time series is returned from the forward pass or just the last state of the network is returned.